nf-core/metatdenovo/docs/usage.md

 By default, the pipeline uses Megahit (i.e. `--assembler  megahit`) to assemble the cleaned and trimmed FastQ reads to create the reference genome.
 Megahit is fast and memory-efficient, and is recommended for prokaryotic samples.
 The pipeline allows you to choose another assembler, RNAspades (i.e. `--assembler rnaspades` ), that is recommended for eukaryotic samples.

-> N.B. you can use `Megahit` for eukaryotic samples too, we just suggest what is the best option according to our experience (literature?).
+> N.B. you can use `Megahit` for eukaryotic samples or `RNAspades` for prokaryotes, these are just recommendations.

 ## Orf caller options